Wqrld/linux-sysadmin-interview-questions/README.md

 #### [[⬆]](#toc) <a name='network'>Networking Questions:</a>

 * What is localhost and why would ```ping localhost``` fail?
-* What is the similarity between "ping" & "traceroute" ?
-How is traceroute able to find the hops.
-* What is the command used to show all open ports and/or socket connections on a machine?
-* Is 300.168.0.123 a valid IPv4 address?
 * Which IP ranges/subnets are "private" or "non-routable" (RFC 1918)?
-* What is a VLAN?
 * What is ARP and what is it used for?
-* What is the difference between TCP and UDP?
 * What is the purpose of a default gateway?
 * What is command used to show the routing table on a Linux box?
 * A TCP connection on a network can be uniquely defined by 4 things.
 What are those things?